andberry/berry-website-astro/src/content/blog/uikit-in-drupal.md

 ---
-title: 'How to integrate UIkit in Drupal'
+title: "How to integrate UIkit in Drupal"
-abstract: 'Using the Drupal theme, loading it as library from CDN or install with npm and integrate in gulp workflow'
+abstract: "Using the Drupal theme, loading it as library from CDN or install with npm and integrate in gulp workflow"
 createdAt: 20210826
-createdAtDisplay: 'September 13, 2021'
+createdAtDisplay: "September 13, 2021"
 published: true
 tags: [frontend]
-heroImage: 'montreal-park.jpg'
+heroImage: "@images/halifax-public-library.jpg"
 ---

 [UIkit](https://getuikit.com/) is an amazing lightweight and modular front-end framework that can help you, frontend developer, a lot.